Having a good yellow cake recipe up your sleeve is always a good idea.

 In fact, I used a spoon to decorate it!!

 I made some swooshes in my chocolate buttercream, them swirled in a bit of melted dark chocolate.

-The look only took a few minutes to make, and was such a fun chance of pace!
+The look only took a few minutes to make, and was such a fun change of pace!

 This is also a great decoration design if you struggle to get smooth sides on your cake.

-Tips for Making The Best Yellow Cake Recipe:
+Tips for Making The Best Yellow Layer Cake:

 Let Me Know What You Think!